Diduenjoy/docs/source/includes/_google_star_rating.md

 - paste all your html product(s) page and click on `test`<br>
 - you should see something like that : ![google_star_test_1](google_star/test_1.png)<br>

-It **SHALL** not show any error and you **SHALL** see an aggregate rating corresponding to the average of your filtered feedbacks.
+It will return an aggregate rating corresponding to the average of your filtered feedbacks.

 ## Notify Google something changed!

-Once in production, you **SHALL** notify Google that something changed on your website and it **MAY** crawl your data to update the google search results related to your product(s) pages and update your sitemaps.
+Once in production, you **SHALL** notify Google that something changed on your website and it will crawl your data to update the google search results related to your product(s) pages and update your sitemaps.

-To achieve the follwoing, go to <a href="https://www.google.com/webmasters/tools/home" target="_blank">Google webmasters tools</a><br>
+To achieve the following, go to <a href="https://www.google.com/webmasters/tools/home" target="_blank">Google webmasters tools</a><br>
 Then go to the `crawl` folder, in `Sitemaps` section ![webtool1](google_star/webtool_1.png)<br>
 Finaly, click on `add/test` sitemaps and click on submit. ![webtool2](google_star/webtool_2.png)<br>